Faculty 2020, Jazz Festival & Workshop

 Besides the SJW, Rob has been an integral part of the South Delta Jazz Workshop in Vancouver B.C. as well appearing annually at The Vancouver International Music Festival since 1998.
 He has also been on the faculty at the world re-known New Orleans Center for Creative Arts.
 While at NOCCA he created and directed a middle school program as well worked with at the high school during the school year and their summer sessions.

-He is currently Adjunct Professor of Bass performance at MSU.
+He is currently an Adjunct Professor of Bass performance at MSU.

 Brad Muirhead – trombone, Workshop Co-director.